PadLex/Game-Smith-backend/README.md

 This repository exclusively contains the Generation classes used by the [VSCode extension][https://github.com/PadLex/Ludii-VSCode-extension].
 The `alex` branch of [my fork][https://github.com/PadLex/Ludii/tree/alex] of the ludii repository contains most of my work.

 ### Symbol Mapper
 `approaches.symbolic.SymbolMapper` Maps symbols to the symbols which can be used to initialize them.
 It pre-computes all combinations of clauses with different optional parameters, and-groups and or-groups.
-Possible next parameters are then filtered on-request, based on the previously selected parameters.
+Based on a set of previously selected parameters, the next parameter's possibilities are filtered on-request.

 ### GenerationNodes
 `approaches.symbolic.nodes.*` These 8 classes are used to represent the tree-like structure of ludii games.
 Each node corresponds to a symbol and is responsible for interfacing with the SymbolMapper to obtain possible child/parameter nodes.
 They are also responsible for compilation, which allows them to cache previously compiled ludeme branches when a ludeme tree is modified.
 They make use of the `SymbolMapper`

 ## Partial Compiler
 `approaches.symbolic.PartialCompiler` Compiles possibly broken game descriptions into a tree of `GenerationNodes`.
-It's advantage over a standard compiler are that:
+It's advantages over the standard compiler are that:
- * It returns partial compilations states, meaning that a game generator can recover by replacing a problematice ludeme without re-compiling the whole game.
+ * It returns partial compilations states.
+Meaning that a game generator can recover by replacing a problematice ludeme without re-compiling the whole game.
- * It reppresents games as trees of GenerationNodes, which allow for easy and efficients alterations to the ludeme tree.
+ * It reppresents games as trees of GenerationNodes, which enables quick alterations to the ludeme tree.
- * It's slighly faster then the standard compiler, and there are still some valuable optimizations that could be made.
+ * It's slighly faster than the standard compiler, and there are still some valuable optimizations that could be made.

 ### API
 `approaches.symbolic.api.*` These 4 classes interface with the VSCode extension.